 All Contractor Invoices shall document financial information in an Agency-approved manner so that the Agency obtains information necessary to report such costs to federal programs.

-Complete and submit a Uniform Cost Report to the Service Contract Specialist within 90 days after the end of the Contractor's fiscal year.
-The Contractor shall conduct and submit a quarterly time study as part of the Uniform Cost Report.
+Complete and submit a Uniform Combined Cost Report to the Service Contract Specialist within 90 days after the end of the Contractor's fiscal year.
+The Contractor shall conduct and submit a quarterly time study as part of the Uniform Combined Cost Report.
 Congregate care providers must complete the time studies on one school day and one non-school day each quarter of the fiscal year.
 Non-congregate care providers can opt to complete the time studies on two weekdays each quarter of the fiscal year.

 1.3.5.14 Staffing